 Additionally, AI algorithms or training methodologies may be flawed, and datasets may contain irrelevant, insufficient or biased information, which can cause errors in outputs.
 This may give rise to legal liability, damage our reputation and materially harm our business.
 The use of AI in the development of our products and services, and our customers' use of AI in relation to our products and services could also cause loss of IP, as well as subject us to risks, including third-party claims, related to IP infringement or misappropriation, data privacy and cybersecurity.
 Additionally, concerns over the use of AI for purposes contrary to public interests could impair public acceptance of AI and impair demand for our products and services.
 Furthermore, the United States and other countries may adopt laws and regulations related to AI.
-Such laws and regulations could cause us to incur greater compliance costs and limit the use of AI in the development of our products and services.
-Any failure or perceived failure by us to comply with such regulatory requirements could subject us to legal liabilities, damage our reputation, or otherwise have a material and adverse impact on our business.
+Such laws and regulations could regulatory requirements could subject us to legal liabilities, damage our reputation, or otherwise have a material and adverse impact on our business.